 About 50 miles northeast of Izmir and 3 miles south of the Hermus River is Sardis, the capital of the Kingdom of Lydia.
 The city’s acropolis was built on a spur of the northern slopes of Mount Timolus and the Pactolus River.
 A tributary of Hermus forms a defensive ditch on two sides of the mountain.

 The Angels of the seven churches

-Secondly, it is a theory where Branham claims that John wrote those letters to the angels, to the seven “church ages”.
-That is to say, those churches that Revelation speaks of are in fact “ages”.
-We do not know who the angels of the seven churches from the Revelation are because we don’t find their names directly written in the Book.
-But in the Bible, it is written that THE SEVEN STARS ARE THOSE ANGELS.
+Secondly, it is a theory where Branham claims that John wrote those letters to the angels, to the seven “church ages.”
+That is to say, those churches that Revelation speaks of are, in fact, “ages.”
+We do not know who the angels of the seven churches from Revelation are because we don’t find their names directly written in the Book.
+But in the Bible, it is noted that THE SEVEN STARS ARE THOSE ANGELS.
 However, he had his theories.
 Branham claims that those angels in Revelation are actually :

 - Paul – the angel of the Church of Ephesus

 According to the Bible, each angel is directly responsible for his Church!
-In Branham’s case of his “age”.
-So the Apostle Paul receives a letter from John telling him to come back to first love and to stand up again for what is right.
+In Branham’s case, his “age.”
+So the Apostle Paul receives a letter from John telling him to come back to his first love and to stand up again for what is right.